rajeshpg/octopress-paperli/README.md

-This is simple plugin to embed paper.li headlines widget in the sidebar of an [Octopress](http://octopress.org) blog.
+This is a simple plugin to embed paper.li headlines widget in the sidebar of an [Octopress](http://octopress.org) blog.

 # Installation
 ### Step 1